qmcuhk/qmcuhk.github.io/_pages/research.md

 <div class="research-introduction">
 <p>
-We perform x-ray and neutron scattering/spectroscopy experiments at large scale facilities like synchrotrons and neutron resources to study the static and dynamic properties of crystal lattice, electrons, spins and their interactions in condensed matter systems.
-We also perform in-house x-ray diffraction and transport measurements.
+We perform X-ray and neutron scattering/spectroscopy experiments at large-scale facilities like synchrotrons and neutron sources to study the static and dynamic properties of crystal lattices, electrons, spins and their interactions in condensed matter systems.
+We also perform in-house X-ray diffraction and transport measurements.
 </p>
 </div>